Information Technology Security Incident

 Emergency Medicine

-During the Emergency Medicine rotation, residents will work under the supervision of Emergency Medicine attending physicians along with residents in our ACGME-accredited Emergency Medicine Program to triage, interview, diagnose and manage unselected patients who present to the Emergency Department.
+During the Emergency Medicine rotation (4 weeks), residents will work under the supervision of Emergency Medicine attending physicians along with residents in our ACGME-accredited Emergency Medicine Program to triage, interview, diagnose and manage unselected patients who present to the Emergency Department.
 Residents will participate in didactic sessions with Emergency Medicine Residents during this rotation.
 This rotation will improve differential diagnosis insight and skills in diagnosis, clinical decision making and management of urgent/emergent situations.

 Ambulatory Care